 Axis body worn solution - including the robust camera, docking stations and system controller - has been designed as an open system architecture, which allows for integration with video management systems (VMS) and evidence management systems (EMS), making the solution incredibly flexible.

 You can plug Axis body worn solutions right into an Axis video management system or use your own preferred system.
 You can store video in the cloud or onsite.
-Either way you’ll do a better-than-ever job of deterring and protecting, and of gathering documentation and forensic evidence.
-And of course, Axis body worn solutions give you superior image quality and video that holds up in court.

 To help you build a strong integration with Axis body worn solution, we have developed trainings, API’s, code examples and important information about things you should consider when designing your integration.
 Follow the step-by-step guidelines below to learn more about suggested architecture, development examples and recommended considerations.